 Using a high-speed Internet connection, the unit can be taken anywhere in the world to receive content from the connected components in your living room or anywhere else in the home.
 No PC is required.

 Axion said content can also be viewed on a laptop or desktop PC using Axion’s My iTV software, which is included with the device.

 “Our new IPTV shows the continued commitment from Axion and our design teams to provide cutting edge entertainment solutions at a competitive price,” said Jeffrey Peng, Axion president.

-Other features in the AXN-8017 include: built-in batteries with more than two hours average playing time per charge; support for JPEG, MP3 and MPEG-4 files; and a slim credit-card-style remote, which also controls hardware at home remotely.
+Other features in the AXN-8017 include: built-in batteries with over two hours average playing time per charge, support for JPEG, MP3 and MPEG-4 files, and a slim credit card-style remote which also controls hardware at home remotely.